 For 2-bedrooms, you can expect to pay $20,000 and above.
 When it comes to family-size apartments (3- bedroom, and greater than 1,300 square foot net), don’t be surprised to see monthly rent in the range of $35,000 – $70,000.

-You can reduce your monthly rent greatly if you are prepared to sacrifice location.
-For example, apartments in Sai Kung rent for less.
+You can reduce your monthly rent greatly if you are prepared to live further away from Central.
+For example, apartments in Sai Kung, Lamma, and Lantau rent for less.

 Which is the best cheap service apartment in Hong Kong?